Line Operators in $U(1|1)$ Chern-Simons Theory: Boundary VOA for Chern-Simons Theory

+To avoid undue clutter, we will focus on the specific theories $\CT_k := \CT_{(k,1,\frac{k}{2})}$.
+The analysis of the general case is essentially equivalent and we remark on the differences along the way.
 In the following, we take the ansatz that the full non-perturbative algebra $\CV_k:= \CV_{(k,1,\frac{k}{2})}$ takes the form of a simple current extension of the perturbative current algebra $V(\fgl(1|1))$.
-Again, this ansatz will be sufficient for our purposes because the gauge group is abelian; this simple ansatz will not work for any Chern-Simons theory with non-abelian bosonic gauge group. \footnote{The reason for this is simple: if we assume the gauge group is simply connected, the boundary VOA is a quotient of the corresponding affine current algebra, rather than an extension thereof; passing from the simply-connected form to other compact global form involves a current extension.
-In the abelian setting, the current algebra is itself simple and we only need to consider the extension.} Detailed analyses of some simple current extensions of $V(\fgl(1|1))$ appear in work of Creutzig and Ridout \cite{CR13a, CR13b}, with a more recent flurry of works by Allen and Wood \cite{AW22}; Creutzig, McRae, and Yang \cite{CMY20}; and Ballin and the second author \cite{BN22}.
+This is entirely analogous to the case of $U(1)$ Chern-Simons theories where the perturbative algebra is a Heisenberg VOA, a.k.a. $V(\fgl(1))$, and non-perturbative corrections extend it to a suitable lattice VOA.
+Detailed analyses of some simple current extensions of $V(\fgl(1|1))$ appear in work of Creutzig and Ridout \cite{CR13a, CR13b}, with a more recent flurry of works by Allen and Wood \cite{AW22}; Creutzig, McRae, and Yang \cite{CMY20}; and Ballin and the second author \cite{BN22}.
 These references study simple current extensions $\mathfrak{W}_{n+\frac{1}{2},l}$ that correspond to introducing boundary monopole operators, i.e. vertex operators/Fock modules, for a single cocharacter $X_{n+\frac{1}{2},l}$, corresponding to a rank 1 bulk gauge group. \footnote{Explicitly, the generator takes the form for fixed $\ell \in \Z$ and $n \in \tfrac{1}{2l}\Z$.
 The VOA for $n + \tfrac{l}{2} = 0$, i.e. $\mathfrak{W}_{\frac{1-l}{2},l}$, should arise at the boundary of $B$-twisted $\CN=4$ theory $U(1)$ gauge theory with a hypermultiplet of charge $l$.
 For example, the current extension $\mathfrak{W}_{0,1}$ is identified with the $\beta\gamma$ VOA (times a pair of complex fermions) \cite[Section 4.5]{CR13b} and can be interpreted as the boundary VOA for the $B$ twist of 3d $\CN=4$ SQED with a single flavor, cf. \cite{BN22}.
-The theory for general $n$ should arise from adding a Chern-Simons term with level $l(2n + l)$.} The main difference we will encounter arises from the fact that we include boundary monopole operators for \emph{both} $v_1$ and $v_2$.
+The theory for general $n$ should arise from adding a Chern-Simons term with level $l(2n + l)$.} The main difference we will encounter arises from the fact that we will extend by a full-rank lattice of simple currents.